 Employees must be aware of the retention policy and follow it to effectively manage information.
 Information management cannot exist in a vacuum.
 Accordingly, the stakeholders in the retention policy, including leaders in record management, legal, information technology, bank operations, and finance/accounting, need to not only understand the retention policy but be its champions, including practicing what the retention policy preaches.
 Additionally, these stakeholders need to assist in informing and training bank employees on what the policy is and how they can comply with it.
 The more information that is provided to employees on what must be retained and what can be discarded, the more effective the retention policy can be.

 For more information about record retention policy considerations contact Mel Tull, VBA General Counsel, at mtull@vabankers.org or (804) 819-4710.
-To purchase a copy of the VBA Guide to Record Retention, contact Amy Binns at abinns@vabankers.org or (804) 819-4726.
+To purchase a copy of the VBA’s Bank Record Retention Quick Notes, contact Amy Binns at abinns@vabankers.org or (804) 819-4726.

 This article has been prepared for informational purposes only and is not legal advice.